 The units need to be pepper potted around the proposal and be detailed with the same quality as the rest of the development to ensure tenure blindness.
-The usual 'tell' with affordable housing is that the parking is commonly to the front of the units which make the car a dominant feature of the street scene.
+The usual 'tell' with affordable housing is that the parking is commonly to the front of the units that make the car a dominant feature of the street scene.
 A more acceptable solution would be to break up the parking with soft landscaping.

-The larger units are located in the same area and could do with being mixed in with the smaller units to provide a more diverse community.
+The new layout has ensured that any front of plot parking has been well landscaped so this will not be an issue.
+The larger units have been mixed in with the smaller units to potentially provide a more diverse community.